Benefits and Debt Guide

 How do I know which benefits I'm entitled to?

-There are several things you can do to check which benefits you're entitled to, including:
+There are several ways to check your benefits entitlement, including:

 Use a benefits calculator